Choosing the Right Size Breast Implant

 There are other considerations beyond size and type.
 You’ll have to decide on the following elements as well:

-When you make an appointment for a breast augmentation consultation with Dr. Mariam Awada, MD FACS, you’ll get peace of mind knowing you’re getting attention to detail and thorough research.
+When you make an appointment for a breast augmentation consultation with Mariam Awada, MD, FACS, MD FACS, you’ll get peace of mind knowing you’re getting attention to detail and thorough research.
 Call Michigan Cosmetic Surgery today to learn more.